nnistelrooij/bitewings/README.md

 ## Data and checkpoints

 The panoramic radiographs from the OdontoAI platform can be requested from [the platform's website](https://odontoai.com/).
-Furthermore, model checkpoints and the data collected for the study can be requested from Niels van Nistelrooij (Niels dot vanNistelrooij at radboudumc dot nl).
+Furthermore, model checkpoints and the data collected for the study can be requested at the [Radboud Data Repository](https://doi.org/10.34973/1bf3-j248).

 ## Inference